husseinalkasake/backyarders/README.md

 # **Backyarders**

-A mobile application for home workouts with React Native, React Navigation & Redux.
+A mobile application for home workouts with React Native

 ## **Setup**